 Once a country is a full adherent to MAD, it must accept data generated under MAD conditions from OECD and other full MAD adherent countries.
 Equally, all OECD countries as well as full and provisionaladherents to MAD must accept their data provided that the data have been generated under MAD conditions.
 Thus the MAD system prevents potential non-tariff trade barriers between non-OECD countries adhering to the MAD system and OECD countries for marketing chemicals that would have been caused by different standards and verification procedures.
 It also opens up the possibility for producers in OECD member countries to have safety tests for their chemicals undertaken in adhering non-OECD- economies.

-Non-OECD member countries: Argentina*, Brazil, India, Malaysia, Singapore and South Africa are full adherents to MAD.
+Non-OECD member countries: Argentina*, Brazil, India, Malaysia, Singapore, South Africa and Thailand are full adherents to MAD.

 Countries participating in the MAD system are only required to accept test study data if the product being tested is within the scope of the national GLP compliance monitoring programme.
 The scope of a monitoring programme can include non-clinical safety testing of test items contained in: